ttsJavaScriptAppDevelopmentSummer16/classNotes/Lesson 15 - React Intro.md

 ```

-A better approach is to use the 'classnames' module
+A better approach is to use the [classnames](https://github.com/JedWatson/classnames) module

 ```javascript
 import classNames from 'classnames';